autopi-io/documentation/docs/getting_started/developer_guides/configuring_MQTT.md

 | Events                 | event_reactor > reactors > cache_events  |

 ### Jobs
-Go to [Advanced > Jobs] and set returner to each job as mqtt.
+Go to Device > Jobs and set returner to each job as MQTT.
 As of time of writing, it is only possible to to have a single returner per job, so it's not possible to send the data to both MQTT and the AutoPi Cloud.

 ![rpi_temp_job_with_mqtt_returner](/img/getting_started/developer_guides/configuring_MQTT/rpi_temp_job_with_mqtt_returner.png)